lawsie/idlecolors/README.md

 Yes, yes it is.

-### Thanks
+## Thanks

-Credit for this idea came from this [Stackoverflow thread](https://stackoverflow.com/questions/42472958/how-do-i-print-colored-text-in-idles-terminal)
+Credit for this idea came from this [Stackoverflow thread](https://stackoverflow.com/questions/42472958/how-do-i-print-colored-text-in-idles-terminal).
+I made this because kids like colours.
+It's not at all meant to be used for anything serious.